WebCourseworks/moodle-tinymce/readme-tinymce.md

 Overview
 ========

-This is a drop in TinyMCE replacement for Moodle's HTMLArea WYSIWYG HTML editor developed by Web Courseworks, Ltd.  This code has been tested with the stable version of Moodle 1.9.11 but should work on any installation of 1.9.
+This is a drop in TinyMCE replacement for Moodle's HTMLArea WYSIWYG HTML editor developed by [Web Courseworks, Ltd.](http://www.webcourseworks.com)  This code has been tested with the stable version of Moodle 1.9.12 but should work on any installation of 1.9.

 Installation
 ============

+This modification requires *Moodle 1.9.12+* and *PHP 5.1+*.

 Copy the following files and directories into your Moodle installation: